aesop101/Spatial-GNN/README.md

 - `src/clustering.py`: Agglomerative clustering on learned embeddings.

 ## References
-If you use this code or data, please cite the following paper:
 - **Region2Vec: Community Detection on Spatial Networks Using Graph Embedding with Node Attributes and Spatial Interactions** *Yunlei Liang, Jiawei Zhu, Wen Ye, Song Gao*